MDAnalysis/MDAnalysis.github.io/pages/citations.md

 ## MDAnalysis library ##

-To properly credit MDAnalysis, please cite both the following papers.
+To properly credit MDAnalysis, please cite both of the following papers.
 The 2016 paper details significant updates to the 2011 paper, and together they provide a comprehensive description of the library.

  * <a name="Gowers2016"></a>R. J. Gowers, M. Linke, J. Barnoud, T. J. E. Reddy,
    M. N. Melo, S. L. Seyler, D. L. Dotson, J. Domanski, S. Buchoux,